 We see the creation of a musical as a collaborative process and as part of that creative team our deals and agreements usually reflect an ongoing stake for Perfect Pitch in the show or a future royalty.
 Every collaboration we undertake is unique and we are always flexible in our approach to this, whilst ensuring any bespoke agreement we make with partners and writers is in the best interests of a successful long-term future for the show, and is clear, fair and transparent from the outset.

-2012 and 2015 saw Perfect Pitch receive funding from Arts Council England as a National Portfolio Organisation.
-This three year period of funding, which represents approx 60% of our annual expenditure, primarily supports our core costs and workshop programme.
+Perfect Pitch has received funding from Arts Council England as a National Portfolio Organisation since 2012.
+This sustained period of funding, which represents approx 60% of our annual expenditure, primarily supports our core costs and workshop programme.

 To help maximise the use of our funding and the the reach of our work we partner with venues, producers, drama schools etc to share resources and maximise the benefit of the development process.

 We also value creative meetings as a useful developmental stage between workshops which involves meeting with the writers, a director and musical supervisor to feed back on detail on the most recent draft or material.
 Only after a few of these meetings when we feel the piece is ready to benefit from a student or professional workshop will we move on to that stage of development.

 In line with our policy of promoting a long-term life for our shows we have also begun producing cast recordings/concept albums and set up a licensing arm of Perfect Pitch for both amateur and professional licenses.

 We are a small team of just 2 full time and 1 part time staff.

 Andy Barnes – Executive Producer